RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 ![Typical situation](../../content/images/you-cannot-have-access.png)

-Ansible Tower allows you to share access safely to other people via it's web GUI, CLI client and REST API.
+Ansible Tower allows you to share access safely to other people via its web GUI, CLI client and REST API.
 Let's explore how this works.

 :boom: First step, with your web browser, go to your Ansible Tower server: https://$Tower_Server and login with the _admin_ user and the password provided to you at the start of the lab.